timcu/builder_police/set2/pycharm-edu-2/lesson1/Wall of glass/task.md

 ## Task
 Build a solid wall of glass 7 high x 5 wide at x = 105.
 Glass block in the centre at the bottom of the wall should be at y = 9, z = <em>your player z</em>.

-This is not one of the tasks assigned by Minetest.
-It is a repetition of Minetest tasks 4 and 5 with some variations.

 <img src="glass_wall.png" width="100%" />